 It’s then passed along to the real people to determine whether it should continue to be shown to the masses.

 Related Article: “Top LinkedIn Tools For 2018“

-Acknowledge the Content-Type that LinkedIn craves
+1. Acknowledge the Content-Type that LinkedIn Craves

-Linkedin sources are fairly clear on what they want the focus of their platform to be: the professional world.
-Instead of animated GIFs, Ellen videos and personal screenshots, the LinkedIn algorithm aims to show users news, job posts and timely, popular content that be of value to someone’s career (whether as a business owner or employee), be relevant to the industry in which you operate in, offer a tip related to business growth, or a career.
+Linkedin sources are reasonably clear on what they want the focus of their platform to be: the professional world.
+Instead of animated GIFs, Ellen videos and personal screenshots, the LinkedIn algorithm aims to show users news, job posts and timely, accessible content that be of value to someone’s career (whether as a business owner or employee), be relevant to the industry in which you operate in, offer a tip related to business growth, or a career.
 It can be images, videos, LinkedIn article posts, external webpage links or text updates.

 Also, remember that part of the LinkedIn algorithm is designed to find a factor of relevance to the audience a post is being shared with.

-Use the LinkedIn Publisher tool
+2. Use the LinkedIn Publisher Tool

 There’s no doubt that LinkedIn is pushing posts that originate from their Publisher tool, which end up on LinkedIn Pulse, now integrated with the homepage feed.
-It’s made for users to publish as individual authors (not hiding behind a company name).
+It’s for users to publish as individual authors (not hiding behind a company name).
 You or your employees can write blog posts through Publisher and share them to your network.